BOLSTR/heroku-geo-buildpack/README.md

 ### ATTENTION.
-Bolstr: This has the GDAL stuff removed, as we didn't need it and it was taking up too much room in our Heroku Slug.
+Bolstr: This has the GDAL stuff removed, as we didn't need it and it was taking up too much room in our Heroku Slug (pushing us over 300mb limit).
+###  We forked this from https://github.com/cyberdelia/heroku-geo-buildpack but still ran into problems, so we took the same approach that https://github.com/MattFenelon/heroku-buildpack-ruby-poppler does and build from source/cache for future builds via the buildpack process.

 Heroku buildpack: geo
 =====================